ChatBaseSDK/PHP-ChatBaseSDK/README.md

 ### PHP ChatBase SDK - Open Source Social &amp; Mobile Messenger

 ## Features
-1. Login, Signup, Forgot password (with email verification).
+1. Login, Signup, Forgot password and user email verification.
-2. Quick Login like in Facebook and Instagram (this means app remembers that you had logged in, so you only have enter password to login again).
+2. Quick Login with cookies.
+App remembers that you had logged in, so you only have enter password to login again.
-3. Indicates that users exists as you type username when signing up.
+3. Sign up form indicates that users exists as you are typing.
-4. About, Developer, Help, 404, No such user, No such group page.
+4. Welcome, About, Developer, Help, 404, No such user, No such group extension pages.
-5. AJAX used almost everywhere (From login to logout).
+5. AJAX based requests.
-6. Follow, Unfollow, Recommend, Profile views, Block, Unblock.
+6. Users options: Follow, Unfollow, Recommend, Profile views, Block and Unblock options for users.
-7. Like, Comment (Sticker, Text, Image), Share, Unshare, Remove share, Tag, Untag, Remove tag, Copy post link, Delete post, Edit post, Open post.
+7. Posts options: Like, Comment with tex, sticker or image, Share, Unshare, Remove share, Tag, Untag, Remove tag, Copy post link, Delete post, Edit post and Open post.
-8. Post Text, Image (with filters), Video, Audio, Link, Document, Location with emojis, Font size, Tag, mentions, hashtags and location.
+8. You can post Text, Image with and without filters, Video, Audio, Link, Document, Location with emojis, Font size, Tag, mentions, hashtags and location.
-9. Time ago format used everywhere.
+9. Time ago format like major social networks.
 10. Custom Video and Audio player.
-11. Add tags to describe yourself much more.
+11. Add tags to describe yourself and be found by them.
-12. Edit your profile (From username, Bio, social links to tags).
+12. Profile edition from username, Bio, social links to tags.
-13. Get suggestions on whome to follow (you can also refresh suggestions).
+13. Get suggestions on whome to follow with refresh suggestions.
-14. Know what are some of the most popular hashtags.
+14. Real time most popular hashtags.
 15. Mutual likes and comments as in Facebook (When you see a post, if your followings have liked or commented on the post, then app re-arranges post's likers and commenters in a way that your followings get the first priority). eg. F1, F2, F3 and 230 others liked where F = Following.
 16. Shows images in Theatre mode.